-Homemade Green Enchilada Sauce provides an explosion of fresh flavor to so many dishes!
+Homemade Green Enchilada Sauce adds an explosion of fresh flavor to so many dishes!
 Thanks to the tomatillos, roasted chilis, garlic, cilantro, and cumin, it will elevate everything from cheesy enchiladas, casseroles, soups, and the spoon from which you are licking it off!
-This made from scratch green sauce is heads above anything storebought and is ready in less than 30 minutes!
+This made from scratch green sauce is heads above any store-bought enchilada sauce, a family favorite, and is ready in less than 30 minutes!

-If you love all things Mexican inspired, whether a dish or a sauce, you must try salsa verde, cheese enchiladas with green sauce, and green chicken chili recipe.
+If you love all things Mexican inspired, whether a dish or a sauce, you must try Mexican rice, grilled Mexican street corn, and this green chicken chili recipe.
 And then, you should invite me over!

 - Sweet white onion – A sweeter, less pungent onion than yellow.
-When sauteed with the garlic, it brings out its natural sweetness.
+When sauteed with the garlic, the natural sweetness comes out.

 - Garlic cloves – Garlic and onion are a powerhouse duo.
-Sauteed together brings out the best in both of them and elevates the other ingredients in the sauce.
+Sautéeing them together brings out the best in both of them and elevates the other ingredients in the sauce.

 - Anaheim or Hatch chiles – If you’re wondering why the different spelling (Chili, Chilli, or Chile), it’s because they are all used interchangeably, depending on where you live!
-The Anaheim or Hatch chilis are a bit milder and usually larger than the jalapeno pepper, but if that’s all you can find, go ahead and use that instead.
+The Anaheim peppers or Hatch chilis are a bit milder and usually larger than the jalapeño pepper, but if that’s all you can find, go ahead and use that instead.
+Cans of green chiles could also be used.

 - Olive oil